Qarik-Group/sw-concourse-training/README.md

 or s3 resource
 * Update the pipeline to trigger on commit to the BOSH repo
 * Point out as many security problems as you can in this release

+---
+---
+## Lab 4: Add a Upload Release Task to the release

+---
+---
+## Lab 5: Using a Credentials file with Concourse

+---
+---
+## Lab 6: Using Vault with Concourse